-"While the law prohibits marriage of girls under the age of 14 and boys younger than 18, some marriages of underage girls took place.
-Dowry payments greatly contributed to underage marriage, as parents married off a daughter against her will to collect a dowry or to finance a dowry for a son.
+"Forced and Early Marriage: While the law prohibits the marriage of boys and girls under age 18, some marriages of underage children took place.
+Bridewealth payment made by a groom or his kin to the kin of the bride to ratify a marriage greatly contributed to underage marriage, as parents forcibly married daughters to collect bridewealth or to finance bridewealth for a son.
 The law criminalizes forced marriage.
-It subjects parents to up to 12 years' hard labor and a fine of 92,500 Congolese francs (\$100) for forcing a child to marry.
-The penalty doubles when the child is under the age of 15.
+Parents convicted of forcing a child to marry may be sentenced to up to 12 years' hard labor and a fine of 92,500 Congolese francs (\$100).
+The penalty doubles when the child is under age 15.
 There were no reports of prosecutions for forced marriage."
-(United States Department of State (19 April 2013) 2012 Country Reports on Human Rights Practices - Democratic Republic of Congo) A report by the UN Office of the High Commissioner for Human Rights states:

-"With two of the victims and the resource person, the panel had a discussion about the status of women in marriage and the normal peacetime relationship between husband and wife.
+(United States Department of State (27 February 2014) 2013 Country Reports on Human Rights Practices - Democratic Republic of Congo) A report by the UN Office of the High Commissioner for Human Rights states: "With two of the victims and the resource person, the panel had a discussion about the status of women in marriage and the normal peacetime relationship between husband and wife.
 The resource person explained that in the bush culture, men considered women as objects more than human beings.
 She said once the dowry is paid to her parents, the wife becomes a kind of slave to her husband in the household.
 He gives her a home on a plot of land.
 She cultivates the fields, cooks the food, cares for the children, and at night is used sexually.
 Women have no right to refuse sex, and men don't accept their wives back after they have been raped.
 The two victims confirmed that this was their experience of marriage.
 When asked if they wanted to return to this life, they did not respond.
 They said merely that men should be told it is not women's fault when they are raped."
 (UN Office of the High Commissioner for Human Rights (March 2011) Report of the Panel on Remedies and Reparations for Victims of Sexual Violence in the Democratic Republic of Congo to the High Commissioner for Human Rights) This report also states:

 "The medical officer suggested that it would be advisable to focus on all forms of violence against women, not limited to sexual violence.
 He mentioned forced marriage, and also said that many women are beaten by their husbands.
 Domestic violence is a huge problem that is not being addressed.
 There are no statistics because no one thinks it is important."
-(Ibid) The UN Committee on Economic, Social and Cultural Rights (CESCR) states:

-"In the DRC the 'family' results from a marriage contracted pursuant to article 40 of the Constitution, which grants every individual the right to marry a person of his or her choice, of the opposite sex, and to found a family.
+(Ibid) The UN Committee on Economic, Social and Cultural Rights (CESCR) states: "In the DRC the 'family' results from a marriage contracted pursuant to article 40 of the Constitution, which grants every individual the right to marry a person of his or her choice, of the opposite sex, and to found a family.
 The family is the basic unit of the human community and is organized so as to ensure its unity, stability and protection.
 It is placed under the protection of the public authorities."
 (UN Committee on Economic, Social and Cultural Rights (21 January 2009) Implementation of the International Covenational Archives of the Congo Cultural Rights: combined 2nd, 3rd, 4th and 5th periodic reports submitted by States parties under articles 16 and 17 of the Covenant: Democratic Republic of the Congo) Freedom House states: